izgzhen/iris-coq/ProofMode.md

 ----------------------------------

 - `iExFalso` : Ex falso sequitur quod libet.
-- `iDestruct pm_trm as (x1 ... xn) "ipat"` : elimination of existential
+- `iDestruct pm_trm as (x1 ... xn) "ipat"` : elimination of a series of
-  quantifiers using Coq introduction patterns `x1 ... xn` and elimination of object level connectives using the proof mode introduction pattern `ipat`.
+  existential quantifiers using Coq introduction patterns `x1 ... xn`, and elimination of an object level connective using the proof mode introduction pattern `ipat`.
-  In case all branches of `ipat` start with an `#` (moving the hypothesis to the persistent context) or `%` (moving the hypothesis to the pure Coq context), one can use all hypotheses for proving the premises of `pm_trm`, as well as for proving the resulting goal.
+  In case all branches of `ipat` start with a `#` (which causes the hypothesis to be moved to the persistent context) or with an `%` (which causes the hypothesis to be moved to the pure Coq context), then one can use all hypotheses for proving the premises of `pm_trm`, as well as for proving the resulting goal.
+Note that in this case the hypotheses still need to be subdivided among the spatial premises.
 - `iDestruct pm_trm as %cpat` : elimination of a pure hypothesis using the Coq introduction pattern `cpat`.
 When using this tactic, all hypotheses can be used for proving the premises of `pm_trm`, as well as for proving the